heptarch/heptarch.github.io/drafts/demon.md

 network could not reasonably be expected to stop there.
-Visitors to the diggings would be confused by seemingly unnecessary tunnels, forks they were forbidden from taking, and huge, humming pieces of apparatus that seemed unrelated to pneumatics of the despatch tubes.
+Visitors to the diggings would be confused by seemingly unnecessary tunnels, forks they were forbidden from taking, and huge, humming pieces of apparatus that seemed unrelated to the pneumatics of the despatch tubes.
 Engineers and builders were confined to work only on small parts of the network.
 Questions about other sections were at first politely, then firmly, discouraged, and those who kept asking were let go.